 It is important to detect breast cancer as early as possible.
-The sooner it is detected, the faster the doctor can determine the right treatment strategy for you, and the higher your chance of surviving breast cancer.
+The sooner it is detected, the faster the doctor can determine the right treatment plan for you.

 Early detection starts with knowing your body well, and understanding the type of changes that you need to look out for.
 You are in the best position to know the normal look and feel of your breasts.
 Make a habit of regularly doing breast self exams so that you can identity changes early.
 Most importantly, if you notice any changes, speak to your doctor right away.
 Also, you should trust your instincts.
 If you are uncomfortable with what your doctor says, make arrangements to have a second opinion.